-In the world of cannabis wellness, there are plenty of acronyms to learn, from CBG (cannabigerol) to ECS (endocannabinoid system).
-But, by far the most talked-about cannabis components are CBD and THC; two compounds extracted from the plant that are frequently mentioned in the same breath, yet couldn’t be more different.
+In the world of cannabinoids, there are plenty of acronyms to learn.
+But, by far the most talked-about cannabinoids are CBD and THC; two compounds extracted from the plant that are frequently mentioned in the same breath, yet couldn’t be more different.

 So, what sets them apart?
 Here’s everything you need to know about CBD vs. THC – from sources and legality to their purported benefits…

 What is THC?

 You already know that CBD – aka cannabidiol – is a famed compound derived from the hemp plant, most commonly from the Cannabis L. plant genus.
 It’s gained a reputation in the wellness world as a food supplement, and there are bountiful ways you can try it, from dropping an oil to chewing fruity gummies.

 But, what about THC?
 Otherwise known as tetrahydrocannabinol, it’s also a component of the cannabis plant that’s proven to impact both mind and body.
 However, the type of plant it’s extracted from, its legality and its benefits set it apart from CBD in a wide array of ways.
 If you want to know the details, you’ve come to the right place.